The 1 Tool for Theological Reflections That You Absolutely Need

 Personally, I have utilised Logos to:

 - Memorise my Greek vocabulary

 - Do grammatical diagramming on my Greek New Testament

 - And many more.

-From this list alone, you can tell that this software packs a lot in one app.
+From this list alone, you can tell that this tool for theological reflections packs a lot in one app.

 How to Get Logos

 Logos offers different packages for different people.
 Each of these packages come with the software features as well as a library.
 For starter, I will say that you can consider clicking the link and get the free version of Logos.
 If you want the whole feature set of Logos, then you will need to purchase the Gold package at the very least.
 The Gold package onwards will also include bible commentaries and other resources which you will find helpful along the way.
 If you are a seminary student, you may also try the Logos Academic Basic Package.